 Acquiring these new assets will commit the Council to fund ongoing operations, maintenance and renewal costs for the period that the service provided from the assets is required.
+Sutton House is managed by a Trust that maintains the property with Council responsible for capital expenditure.
 Future costs are identified and considered in Section 9, operations forecasts, maintenance and renewal.